pamlu-writer/LAMP/docs/Ansible-WordPress-Install_edits.md

 Downloads and installs the WooCommerce plugin on the Controller VM.

 - **Role: Replication**
-This role executes the following functions.
+This role executes the following functions:
   * __Configure SSL Certs:__ Generates the required OpenSSL certificates and places them in the /azlamp/certs/ directory.
   * __Linking Data Location:__ Links the data directory (/azlamp/data/) to all shared web frontend instances.
   * __Create Nginx Configuration:__ Creates the Nginx configuration file in the Virtual Machine Scale Set (VMSS) instance.